Tintagel and Bossiney Circular Walk

 - Join the public footpath and follow it along the wall on the right, to rejoin the road.
 Follow the road into Tintagel past the car park until you reach Pengenna Bakery.

-- Follow the road around the bend to the left, past the turning to Vicarage Hill until you reach Tintagel Old Post Office opposite the King Arthur's Arms.
+- Follow the road around the bend to the left, past the turning to Vicarage Hill to reach Tintagel Old Post Office opposite the King Arthur's Arms.

 Tintagel Old Post Office is a 600-year-old Cornish Longhouse set in cottage gardens, retaining its mediaeval slate-paved hall and fireplace.
 It was built in the 14th Century when Tintagel Castle belonged to the Black Prince.
 In the 19th century, the house was used as the district Post Office when the introduction of the penny post meant the trek to the Post Office in Camelford became too much of a burden.
 For over 100 years, it has been owned by the National Trust.

-- Once you've had a look at the Old Post Office, walk further up the Fore Street until you reach the roundabout.
+- From the Old Post Office, walk further up the Fore Street until you reach the roundabout.

 Just before the roundabout and King Arthur's Hall, look on your left for Aelnet's Cross, which is behind the railings in front of some flats.